raspberrypilearning/welcome-to-antarctica/en/step_7.md

 ## Different types of grids

-Use a new grid arrangement on the wildlife page to organise the fact cards in a different way to keep things interesting!
+Use a new grid arrangement for the Wildlife page to organise the fact cards in a different way to keep things interesting!

 <iframe src="https://editor.raspberrypi.org/en/embed/viewer/welcome-to-antarctica-step7" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

-### Change the heading of the wildlife page
+### Change the heading of the Wildlife page

 --- task ---